davanstrien/flyswot/README.rst

 Check flyswot is installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can quickly confirm that flyswot has been installed by printing out the help information.
+We can quickly confirm that *flyswot* has been installed by printing out the help information.
 We can do this by typing:

 .. code:: console

    flyswot --help

 This should print some help information to the screen.
-If you get this it means you have sucesfully installed flyswot 💪.
+If you get this it means you have successfully installed *flyswot* 💪.

 Usage